iter8-tools/docs/docs/tutorials/integrations/knative.md

 --set runner=job
 ```

-???+ note "About this experiment"
+#### About this experiment
-    This experiment consists of three [tasks](../getting-started/concepts.md#tasks), namely, [ready](../user-guide/tasks/ready.md), [grpc](../user-guide/tasks/grpc.md), and [assess](../user-guide/tasks/assess.md).
+This experiment consists of three tasks, namely, [ready](https://iter8.tools/0.11/user-guide/tasks/ready.md), [grpc](https://iter8.tools/0.11/user-guide/tasks/grpc.md), and [assess](https://iter8.tools/0.11/user-guide/tasks/assess.md).

-    The [ready](../user-guide/tasks/ready.md) task checks if the `hello` deployment exists and is available, and the `hello` service exists.
+1. The [ready](https://iter8.tools/0.11/user-guide/tasks/ready.md) task checks if the Knative service named `hello` exists and is ready.

-    The [grpc](../user-guide/tasks/grpc.md) task sends call requests to the `helloworld.Greeter.SayHello` method of the cluster-local gRPC service with host address `hello.default:50051`, and collects [Iter8's built-in gRPC load test metrics](../user-guide/tasks/grpc.md#metrics).
+2. The [grpc](https://iter8.tools/0.11/user-guide/tasks/grpc.md) task sends gRPC call requests and collects [Iter8's built-in gRPC metrics](https://iter8.tools/0.11/user-guide/tasks/grpc.md#metrics).
+It is configured to send 100 `total` requests across 10 concurrent connections (`concurrency`) at 20 requests per second (`rps`).
+The task sends its requests to the `helloworld.Greeter.SayHello` method of the cluster-local gRPC service with host address `hello.default:50051`.
+The task is also configured with the protobuf specification of the gRPC service, available from the `protoURL`.
+Each request sent by the task includes a protobuf serialized data object, with a single field called `name` whose value is `frodo`.

-    The [assess](../user-guide/tasks/assess.md) task verifies if the app satisfies the specified SLOs: i) there are no errors, ii) the mean latency of the service does not exceed 50 msec, and iii) the `97.5`th percentile latency does not exceed 200 msec.
+3. The [assess](https://iter8.tools/0.11/user-guide/tasks/assess.md) task verifies if the app satisfies the specified SLOs: i) there are no errors, ii) the mean latency of the service does not exceed 400 msec, and iii) the 90th percentile latency does not exceed 500 msec.

-    This is a [single-loop](../getting-started/concepts.md#loops) [Kubernetes experiment](../getting-started/concepts.md#execution-environments) where all the previously mentioned tasks will run once and the experiment will finish.
-Hence, its [runner](../getting-started/concepts.md#runners) value is set to `job`.
+The value of the [runner](https://iter8.tools/0.11/getting-started/concepts/#runner) parameter is set to `job`, which enables Iter8 to use a [Kubernetes job workload](https://kubernetes.io/docs/concepts/workloads/controllers/job/) to run this experiment.

+#### View experiment report
-Once the experiment completes (~ 20 secs), view the experiment report as described in the [earlier tutorial](#tutorial-performance-test-for-knative-http-service).
+Once the experiment completes (~5 secs), view the experiment report as described in the [HTTP tutorial](#tutorial-performance-test-for-knative-http-service).

 ## What next?